microchip-pic-avr-examples/pic18f16q41-adcc-temp-sensor-mplab-mcc/README.md

   ## Summary

-  This application demonstrates how to set up an ADCC and utilize the Temperature Indicator Module to measure the device Temperature
+  This application demonstrates how to set up an ADCC and utilize the Temperature Indicator Module to measure the device temperature